Hamsterdamm/drums_midi_humanizer/README.md

 ## How It Works

 The script parses the input MIDI file and iterates through the drum notes.
-For each note, it applies a series of transformations based on the selected drummer profile and other parameters.
+It scans continuous instrument notes for cohesive sequences using pattern-matching mapped to a dictionary of predefined real-world Drum Rudiments.
+For each note, it applies a series of transformations based on the selected drummer profile, rudiment characteristics (if matched), and other parameters.
 It then reconstructs the MIDI track with the new, humanized timing and velocity information, ensuring that all other MIDI messages (like tempo changes) are preserved.

 ## Project Architecture